Read This First

 Prompt 3: Produce an extended essay for your argument Circular Reasoning.

-The section works by contrast: Introduction as a load-bearing piece, Understanding Circular Reasoning as a supporting reason, and Example of Circular Reasoning in Everyday Context as a test case.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: The Circular Reasoning in Appeals to Self-Evident Morality as a supporting reason, Understanding Circular Reasoning as a supporting reason, and Example of Circular Reasoning in Everyday Context as a test case.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Introduction distinct from Understanding Circular Reasoning.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Circular Reasoning in Appeals to Self-Evident Morality distinct from Understanding Circular Reasoning.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This middle step takes the pressure from self-evidence and turns it toward moral intuitions.
-That is what keeps the page cumulative rather than episodic.
+That is what keeps the page cumulative instead of episodic.

 Moral proposition is true because it is self-evident.